oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Because refresh tokens are typically long-lasting credentials used to request additional access tokens, the refresh token is bound to the client to which it was issued.
-Confidential or credentialed clients MUST authenticate with the authorization server as described in
+Confidential clients MUST authenticate with the authorization server as described in
 {{token-endpoint-client-authentication}}.